Acropolis in Athens reopens after virus shutdown - France 24

 - 'Precious achievement' -

-Greece is dotted with dozens of temples, stadiums, theatres and citadels from Antiquity, including the Bronze Age Minoan palace of Knossos on Crete, and Olympus, cradle of the Olympic Games.
+Greece is dotted with dozens of temples, stadiums, theatres and citadels from Antiquity, including the Bronze Age Minoan palace of Knossos on Crete, and Olympia, cradle of the Olympic Games.

 The Acropolis saw 2.9 million visitors last year, a 14.2 percent increase on the previous year.